WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/ui-elements.md

 ### Select

-Use *select* when referring to the action of the user selecting targets such as menu commands, checkboxes, and dropdown lists.
+Use *select* when referring to the action of the user selecting targets such as menu commands, checkboxes, items, and dropdown lists.
 Select can be use interchangeably instead of *click* or *check* in describing checkboxes and dropdown lists.

 **Examples**